HelionDevPlatform/znc/README.md

 Access the web interface and create a network to connect to under `Your Settings` - `Networks`

-Connect to the ZNC bouncer using the address specified in the deployment logs and for the server password pass in:
+Connect to the ZNC bouncer using the address specified in the deployment logs.
+To manually bring up the connection details run:

+    stackato run ruby show_information.rb

+If you created a network via the web interface pass in the following as the server password when connecting using a IRC client:

     $username/$network_name:$password